NemanjaNecke/Image-Gallery---Angular-APP/README.md

 # ImageGallery

 Image Gallery project done in Angular with NgBootstrap UI.

-Create an account with Register option and browse the app.
+Create an account with Register option, then login and browse the app.

 Upload, update and delete images.
-Update and persoalize your profile.
+Update and personalize your profile.

 View Live Version at https://images-rest-app.web.app/ This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

 ## Development server